 When we refer to an investment as “undervalued”, “cheap”, “expensive” or “overvalued,” we mean in relation to another metric.

-For example, when Tim Staermose, Sovereign Man’s Chief Investment Strategist, is not managing money for high-net worth clients, he scours the world’s financial markets for stocks that are trading for less than their net cash value.
+For example, when Tim Staermose, Sovereign Research’s Chief Investment Strategist, is not managing money for high-net worth clients, he scours the world’s financial markets for stocks that are trading for less than their net cash value.

 (He presents these opportunities in our investment newsletter, The 4th Pillar.)